 The Hawai’i Team continues to partner and collaborate with various government and non-governmental institutions, which include: Hawai’i Department of Land and Natural Resources, Hawai’i Department of Health, Hawai’i Exemplary State Foundation, American Bird Conservancy, Revive and Restore, Verily, The Nature Conservancy, Hawai’i Conservation Alliance, Hawai’i Invasive Species Council, Defense Advanced Research Projects Agency, Department of Defense, U.S. National Park Service, and U.S. Geological Service.

 This group is currently seeking funding to assess Cytoplasmic Incompatibility in Hawai’i strains of C. quinquefasciatus, A. aegypti, and A. albopictus by the research teams.
 The Hawai’i strains of these species will then be introgressed with the various lab strains to develop Hawai’i specific Wolbachia infected strains of the species.
 Additionally, funding will be used for a DLNR planner position that will help to expedite work in Hawai’i.
+View video and press release about this technique here.

 State of Hawai’i Department of Health has some great resources about limiting mosquito habitat in your backyard.